LilyLikesYou/public-docs/advanced/vps-setup.md

 1. Sign up with your chosen provider
 2. Create a new instance/droplet
-3. Select **Ubuntu 22.04 LTS** as OS
+3. Select **Ubuntu or Debian** as OS
 4. Choose appropriate plan ($5-6/month is sufficient)
-5. Select datacenter region (closer to Hypixel servers is better - US East preferred)
+5. Select datacenter region (closer to Hypixel servers is better - CHICAGO)
 6. Add SSH key for security
 7. Create the instance